Lightroom Editing: Before and After - Dunes Portrait

 This is what I teach in my Lightroom course: Not how to make images louder.
 But how to make them clearer.

 Framed Freedom means creating structure — without losing atmosphere.
-Further Before and After Articles can be found here
+Further Before and After Articles can be found here.

-Develop your own style
+Develop your own lightroom editing style

-If you want to build your personal Lightroom workflow step by step – not with presets, but with a conscious, individual approach – take a look at my course.
+If you want to develop your own Lightroom workflow step by step – not based on presets, but on a conscious understanding of light, color and mood – you might enjoy my course.